bernardio5/exMusicBase/README.txt

 For my thinking on the design, look at designNotes.txt.

-For help on how to use the library, I intend to post a set of web pages in the “examples” directory.
+For help on how to use the library, I intend to post a set of web pages in the “tests” directory.
 I also intend to put test functions into each class.

 Help yourself.
 Let me know if you find a use for it, OK? : )